-- We acknowledge the richness of commonalities and
+- We acknowledge the richness of commonalities and differences we

-investigation of and reflection upon multiple
+and reflection upon multiple perspectives.

-- We aspire to create respect for and appreciation of all
+- We aspire to create respect for and appreciation of all persons

-all members of our campus community.
+members of our campus community.

-- We act to achieve an environment that welcomes and
+- We act to achieve an environment that welcomes and supports

 Puget Sound is committed to an environment that welcomes and supports diversity.
 We seek diversity of identity, thought, perspective, and background in our students, faculty, and staff.
 To learn more please visit: http://www.pugetsound.edu/about/diversity-at-puget-sound/